1 Part Course |

 • Replacement of spousal domicile elections with spousal LTR elections

-Our distinguished tax residency & domicile trainer is a chartered accountant who qualified with PwC in 1988, spending his final 18 months in the tax department.
-In 1989, he made a seamless transition to a leading financial training company as a tax tutor, where he began honing his teaching expertise.
+Our distinguished tax residency & domicile trainer is a chartered accountant who qualified with PwC in 1988.
+In 1989, he began working for a leading financial training company as a tax tutor.
 Since 1992, he has been self-employed as a Professional Tutor and Training Consultant, specialising in tax update courses tailored specifically for accountants, lawyers, and investment managers.

-With decades of experience in both practical tax work and education, he has built a reputation for delivering insightful, up-to-date content that addresses the evolving needs of professionals in the tax and financial sectors.
+With decades of experience, he has built a reputation for delivering insightful, up-to-date content that addresses the evolving needs of professionals in the tax and financial sectors.

-In addition to being a leading tax residency & domicile educator, our expert trainer regularly contributes to Tax Insider and is a sought-after speaker at conferences hosted by prestigious organisations such as the ICAEW and CIOT.
+Additionally, our expert trainer regularly contributes to Tax Insider and speaks at conferences hosted by prestigious organisations such as the ICAEW and CIOT.

 This course will assume no prior knowledge of the topic.
-After explaining how an individual’s UK residence status is established, we will discuss how the new regime applies, in particular the claims and elections available to ‘qualifying new residents’.
+After explaining how an individual’s UK residence status is established, we will discuss how the new regime applies.
+In particular, the claims and elections available to ‘qualifying new residents’ will be discussed.
 We will also cover the key transitional rules for those who were previously non-domiciled in the UK.

 Note that only UK tax rules will be discussed, not the tax law in other jurisdictions.